Vatsalyakrish02/Project_for_Atharvo/README.md

 The notebook covers:

 Data loading and preprocessing

-CNN architecture and transfer learning using pre-trained models like ResNet or VGG Model training and evaluation
+CNN architecture and transfer learning using pre-trained models like ResNet or MobileNet V2

+Model training and evaluation

 Running the Web Application

 The project includes a Flask-based web interface where users can upload an image of a dog, and the model will predict the breed.
 To run the web app:

 bash

 python app.py

 Then, open your browser and go to http://127.0.0.1:5000/ to interact with the app.

 # ⚙️ Features